vizicist/palette/doc/building.md

 - Install Inno Setup from https://jrsoftware.org/isinfo.php

-- Install Visual Studio Build Tools 2017 from https://visualstudio.microsoft.com/downloads
+- Install Visual Studio Build Tools 2017 (version 15.9) from https://visualstudio.microsoft.com/downloads

-	- in the Workload tab, select "Desktop Development with C++"
+	- in the Workload tab, select "Visual C++ Build Tools"

 - Install mingw64 to get the gcc compiler.
-The online installers don't always work.
 You'll want the 8.5.0 version, x86_64 architecture, posix threads, and sjlj exceptions.
-The last time I installed it from https://github.com/niXman/mingw-builds-binaries
+The last time I installed it from https://github.com/niXman/mingw-builds-binaries, and it was necessary to download the "online installer" and execute it from the Explorer, selecting "more info" to allow installation of an unsigned package.

 - In Visual Studio Code, click on the "extensions marketplace" icon (four little squares) on the left side.
   In the "Search Extensions" field, enter "go", and install the Go language support.